HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Competitor MetricsAreas where you lag behind similar businessesFocus improvement efforts on these specific areas

-The “Popular times” feature not only shows when your business receives the most visitors but also provides a comparison to similar businesses in your area.
-This can help you identify opportunities to adjust your hours or staffing to better serve customers during peak times.
+The “Popular times” feature shows when your business gets the most visitors and compares you to similar businesses in your area.
+This can help you spot chances to adjust your hours or staffing to serve customers better during peak times.

-You’ll also see which photos are receiving the most views, giving you insights into what visual content resonates most with potential customers.
+You’ll also see which photos get the most views, which tells you what visual content connects with potential customers.

 The photo insights section shows how many times your photos have been viewed compared to similar businesses in your category.
-This competitive baseline helps you understand if your visual content is standing out in your market.
+This baseline helps you tell whether your visual content is standing out in your market.

-These metrics help you understand which aspects of your profile are driving engagement and which might need improvement.
-For example, if you see many profile views but few website clicks, your profile might not be effectively encouraging the next step in the customer journey.
+These metrics help you see which parts of your profile drive engagement and which need work.
+For example, if you see many profile views but few website clicks, your profile might not be encouraging the next step in the customer path.

 The “Customer actions” section tracks what people do after finding your profile.
 This includes: